Who Social Media And Mental Health?

 One of the main issues with social media is the constant comparison it encourages.
 People often showcase their best moments and highlight reels, creating an unrealistic perception of their lives.
 This can lead to feelings of inadequacy and low self-esteem, as individuals compare themselves to others who seem to have it all.
 The pressure to present a perfect image can be overwhelming and detrimental to mental health.

-Moreover, social media can contribute to feelings of isolation and loneliness.
+Moreover, social media can also contribute to feelings of loneliness and isolation.
 Despite being connected to hundreds or even thousands of people online, individuals may still feel disconnected from real-life relationships.
 The superficial nature of online interactions can never replace the depth and intimacy of face-to-face connections.
-This lack of genuine human connection can have a profound impact on mental well-being.

 FAQ: